 A home improvement loan is an unsecured personal loan — meaning the house isn’t used as collateral to secure the loan.
 Approval is based on personal financial factors that will vary from lender to lender.

 Lenders offer a wide range of loan sizes, so you can invest in minor updates or major renovations.
 A home improvement loan of $5,000 to $100,000 may be an option worth considering to turn your home into a haven.

 Home Equity Line of Credit

 If you need a loan only for repairs but don’t have great credit or wish to fund more than $35,000 in repairs, a HELOC may provide a lower rate.
 Be aware that if you can’t make payments on the borrowed funding, which is secured by your home, the lender can seize your home.

-If you have your eye on a fixer-upper that you just know can be polished into a jewel, an FHA 203(k) loan could be the ticket, but options may make more sense to other homebuyers and homeowners.
+If you have your eye on a fixer-upper that you just know can be polished into a jewel, an FHA 203(k) loan could be the ticket.
+However, other options may make more sense to other homebuyers and homeowners.